thecodingmachine/symfony-boilerplate/docs/docs/5_Guides/5_6_Emails.md

 :::note

-📣 Of course, you may update the *emails.html.twig* template.
+📣&nbsp;&nbsp;Of course, you may update the *emails.html.twig* template.

 :::